 purpose: prints for each unit the amount of $x_k$ variables transported to each factory.
-Output consists of four numeric values: index of the unit, index of the factory, index of the forest variable and the transported amount.
-Factory and forest variable indexes refer to the elements of factories\problem and xkyk\problem lists.
+Output consists of four numeric values: index of the unit, index of the forest variable, index of the factory, and the transported amount.
+Factory and forest variable indexes refer to the elements of factories%output and xkyk%output lists.
+The file is closed automatically after writing.
+The file can be open before xkf-function (so one can write e.g a header to this file).
+In this case xkf writes just after the previous text.
+The file can be read into a data object following the example below.
+Note: if one-line header is written into the file, data-function requires readfirst-option.